-If you observe a crime in progress or behavior that you suspect is criminal, immediately notify University Police by calling 911 (9-911 from a Campus phone).
+If you observe a crime in progress or behavior that you suspect is criminal, immediately notify University Police by calling 911.

-To report a non-emergency crime that is not in progress call 465-2300 ext.
+To report a non-emergency crime that is not in progress call (920) 465-2300 ext.
 2

 Please be prepared to provide as much of the following information as possible: